matecom57/mi-tutorial/docs/source/Estadistica/SIMPLE_LINEAR_REGRESSION_CORRELATION.rst

 revert back toward the average height of the general population.
 He ﬁrst used the word reversion, and later regression, to refer to this phenomenon.

-Correlation
+El análisis de regresión es útil para evaluar formas específicas de la relación entre variables, y el objetivo final cuando se emplea este método de análisis suele ser predecir o estimar el valor de una variable correspondiente a un valor dado de otra variable.
+Las ideas de regresión fueron dilucidadas por primera vez por el científico inglés Sir Francis Galton (1822-1911) en informes de su investigación sobre la herencia, primero en guisantes de olor y luego en la estatura humana.
+Describió una tendencia de la descendencia adulta, ya sea de padres bajos o altos, a volver a la estatura promedio de la población general.
+Utilizó primero el término "reversión", y posteriormente "regresión", para referirse a este fenómeno.

+**Correlation**

 Correlation analysis, on the other hand, is concerned with measuring the strength of the relationship between variables.
 When we compute measures of correlation from a set of data, we are interested in the degree of the correlation between variables.
 Again, the concepts and terminology of correlation analysis originated with Galton, who ﬁrst used the word correlation in 1888.

+El análisis de correlación, por otro lado, se centra en medir la solidez de la relación entre variables.
+Al calcular medidas de correlación a partir de un conjunto de datos, nos interesa el grado de correlación entre las variables.
+Los conceptos y la terminología del análisis de correlación se originaron con Galton, quien utilizó por primera vez el término «correlación» en 1888.

 In this chapter our discussion is limited to the exploration of the linear relationship between two variables.
 The concepts and methods of regression are covered ﬁrst, beginning in the next section.
 In Section 9.6 the ideas and techniques of correlation are introduced.
 In the next chapter we consider the case where there is an interest in the relationships among three or more variables.

+En este capítulo, nuestra discusión se limita a la exploración de la relación lineal entre dos variables.
+Los conceptos y métodos de regresión se abordan primero, comenzando en la siguiente sección.
+En la Sección 9.6 se introducen las ideas y técnicas de correlación.
+En el siguiente capítulo, consideramos el caso donde existe interés en las relaciones entre tres o más variables.

 Regression and correlation analysis are areas in which the speed and accuracy of a computer are most appreciated.
 The data for the exercises of this chapter, therefore, are presented in a way that makes them suitable for computer processing.
 As is always the case, the input requirements and output features of the particular programs and software packages to be used should be studied carefully.

+El análisis de regresión y correlación es un área en la que la velocidad y la precisión de una computadora son muy valoradas.
+Por lo tanto, los datos de los ejercicios de este capítulo se presentan de forma que sean adecuados para su procesamiento informático.
+Como siempre, se deben estudiar cuidadosamente los requisitos de entrada y las características de salida de los programas y paquetes de software que se utilizarán.

-9.2 THE REGRESSION MODEL
+**9.2 THE REGRESSION MODEL**

 In the typical regression problem, as in most problems in applied statistics, researchers have available for analysis a sample of observations from some real or hypothetical population.
 Based on the results of their analysis of the sample data, they are interested in reaching decisions about the population from which the sample is presumed to have been drawn.
 It is important, therefore, that the researchers understand the nature of the population in which they are interested.
-They should know enough about the population

-to be able either to construct a mathematical model for its representation or to determine if it reasonably ﬁts some established model.
+They should know enough about the population to be able either to construct a mathematical model for its representation or to determine if it reasonably ﬁts some established model.
 A researcher about to analyze a set of data by the methods of simple linear regression, for example, should be secure in the knowledge that the simple linear regression model is, at least, an approximate representation of the population.
 It is unlikely that the model will be a perfect